zenml-io/zenml/docs/book/advanced-guide/getting-started-on-aws.md

 # Getting started with AWS

+To get started using ZenML on the cloud, you need some basic infrastructure up and running which ZenML can use to run your pipelines.
-This step-by-step guide explains how to set up and configure all the infrastructure necessary to run a ZenML pipeline on AWS.
+This step-by-step guide explains how to set up a simple cloud stack on AWS.

+{% hint style="info" %}
+This guide represents **one** of many ways to create a cloud stack on AWS.
+You can customize this by adding additional components of replacing one of the components described in this guide.
+{% endhint %}

 ## Prerequisites